gabrielsanttana/functional-programming/src/paradigms.md

 ### Functional

-Uses pure functions (input and output without side effects) as the basic structural unit with persistent data structures
+Uses pure functions (input and output without side effects) as the basic structural unit, commonly with persistent data structures